-If you become homeless, contact the social services office or social clinic of your municipality of residence.
-They will help you when you are looking for a flat or temporary housing.
-Temporary housing could be in a dorm, a night shelter or a flat intended for the homeless.
-Go over your situation with a social worker: how much rent you are able to pay, and whether you are eligible for any financial aid for your rent.
-You can also ask for advice from the guidance service for immigrants provided by your municipality of residence.
+If you become unhoused, please contact the social services (sosiaalipalvelut) or the services for the unhoused (asunnottomien palvelut) in your area.
+They can help you in looking for an apartment or temporary housing.
+Temporary housing options include a dorm-style shelter, night shelter or an apartment intended for the unhoused.
+Establish your situation with a social worker: how much rent you are able to pay and whether you are eligible for housing allowance.

 You can find information on finding rental accommodation on the InfoFinland page Rental dwelling.
 The housing situation varies greatly depending on the location.
 For example, there are vacant flats in many of the smaller municipalities around Finland.
 It may be difficult to find a flat in the metropolitan area.

 You can also ask for advice and assistance from the association called Vailla vakinaista asuntoa.
 It is an association that offers advice, support and guidance in housing-related matters and aims to improve the status of the homeless in society.

 Ohjaamo guidance centres offer advice and guidance for young homeless people.

 If you do not live in Finland permanently

 THE NGO No Fixed Abode runs a night café called Kalkkers that offers a warm place for the homeless to spend the night from autumn to spring.
 Kalkkers is open from 10 pm to 6 am.
 There are no places for sleeping at the centre, and it is not an alcohol and drug-free facility.
 They will not ask you whether you have a residence permit or not.
 The centre is located in Helsinki at Ratamestarinkatu 6, Itä-Pasila, and the telephone number is 050 443 1068.
 E-mail: kalkkers(at)vvary.fi.
 Immigration experts working at the same address:

 - Mon–Thu: Finnish, English, Bulgarian.
 Tel.
 044 260 3818